Low complexity among principal fully irreducible elements of Out($F_3$): Perron numbers Minimal stretch factors

 A \textit{weak Perron number} is an algebraic integer $\lambda$ that is at least $|\alpha|$ for each conjugate $\alpha$ of $\lambda$.
 A weak Perron number where the inequality is strict is called a \textit{Perron number}.
 Perron numbers are precisely the spectral radii of nonnegative aperiodic integral matrices.

 We will need:

 \begin{lem} For each $r\geq 2$, the stretch factor of each fully irreducible $\vphi\in\out$ is a Perron number. \end{lem}

 \begin{proof} Suppose that $\vphi\in\out$ is a fully irreducible outer automorphism.
-Its stretch factor is the PF eigenvalue $\lambda(g)$ of the transition matrix $M(g)$ for any expanding irreducible train track map $g$.
+Its stretch factor is the PF eigenvalue $\lambda(g)$ of the transition matrix $M(g)$ for any expanding irreducible tt map $g$.
 By definition, $M(g)$ is a nonnegative integer matrix.
-By \cite[Lemma 2.4(2)]{k14}, $M(g)$ is primitive.
+By \cite[Lemma 2.4(2)]{k14}, we know $M(g)$ is primitive.
 Hence, $M(g)$ is aperiodic.
 Since Perron numbers are precisely the spectral radii of nonnegative aperiodic integral matrices, $\lambda(g)$ is a Perron number, as desired. \end{proof}

 \begin{thmx} The stretch factor of $\psi$ is minimal among fully irreducible elements in $\outt$. \end{thmx}

 \begin{proof} The transition matrix for $\mathfrak{g}$ is: Thus the stretch factor of $\mathfrak{g}$ is the largest real root of the characteristic polynomial of $M(\mathfrak{g})$, which is $q(x)=x^5-x-1$.